crossplane/crossplane/design/design-doc-composition.md

 managed resources that an application requires; their goal is to allow an application operator to author a single namespaced resource and in return be allocated two primitive infrastructure resources.
-Perhaps the application operator will author a `kind: KubernetesCluster` resource and in return be allocated a `kind: GKECluster` and a `kind: NodePool`.
-These two primitive resources may either exist already, or be created on demand to satisfy the `kind: KubernetesCluster`.
+Perhaps the application operator will author a `KubernetesCluster` resource and in return be allocated a `GKECluster` and a `NodePool`.
+These two primitive resources may either exist already, or be created on demand to satisfy the `KubernetesCluster`.

 It's dramatically simpler to select and bind a single existing cluster scoped infrastructure resource than it is two select two existing resources.
-If the `kind: KubernetesCluster` were to explicitly select a `kind: GKECluster` and a `kind: NodePool` it would need to ensure the `kind: GKECluster` and `kind:
-NodePool` were part of the same cluster, presumably by understanding their cross resource references.
-The `kind: KubernetesCluster` would then need to maintain references to both selected resources across the "scope boundary" - from namespace to cluster scope.
+If the `KubernetesCluster` were to explicitly select a `GKECluster` and a `NodePool` it would need to ensure the `GKECluster` and `NodePool` were part of the same cluster, presumably by understanding their cross resource references.
+The `KubernetesCluster` would then need to maintain references to both selected resources across the "scope boundary" - from namespace to cluster scope.
 This precludes the use of Kubernetes owner references.

 So it's desirable for the application focused infrastructure resource to bind to exactly one cluster scoped infrastructure resource, whether that cluster scoped resource already exists or must be provisioned on-demand.
-The infrastructure operator is faced with the "double definition" problem when they must define the schema for both the `kind: KubernetesCluster` resource and the "intermediate" cluster scoped infrastructure resource.
+The infrastructure operator is faced with the "double definition" problem when they must define the schema for both the `KubernetesCluster` resource and the "intermediate" cluster scoped infrastructure resource.

-A `kind: GKECluster` managed resource has around 100 configurable spec fields.
-A `kind: NodePool` managed resource has around 30.
+A `GKECluster` managed resource has around 100 configurable spec fields.
+A `NodePool` managed resource has around 30.
 The infrastructure operator must first determine which of these fields should be represented on their new cluster scoped composite resource.
 All 130?
 Should the fields have the same names as their composed resources?
-Once the infrastructure operator has defined what seems like a reasonable set of fields for their cluster scoped managed resource they _must_ go through this process again in order to define an application focused, namespaced scope `kind: KubernetesCluster`.
-The infrastructure operator must define two layers of abstraction when functionally they desire only one - a namespaced infrastructure resource (`kind:
-KubernetesCluster`) that allows application operators to bind two cluster scoped infrastructur resources (a `kind: GKECluster` and a `kind: NodePool`).
+Once the infrastructure operator has defined what seems like a reasonable set of fields for their cluster scoped managed resource they _must_ go through this process again in order to define an application focused, namespaced scope `KubernetesCluster`.
+The infrastructure operator must define two layers of abstraction when functionally they desire only one - a namespaced infrastructure resource (`KubernetesCluster`) that allows application operators to bind two cluster scoped infrastructur resources (a `GKECluster` and a `NodePool`).

 ### Transform Functions